-Jo worked alongside the British Army; it was in January 2010 that she discovered that she had a tumour on her spinal cord.
-After a scan Jo was taken for surgery where she was told there was a 0.01% chance of paralysis, she woke up paralysed from the waist down.
+Jo worked alongside the British Army until in January 2010, she discovered she had a tumour on her spinal cord.
+After a scan, Jo was taken for surgery where she was told there was a 0.01% chance of paralysis.
+She woke up paralysed from the waist down.

-“I’m paralysed kind of from the chest down, so it affects all four limbs.
-I have a little bit of movement in my thumbs but not really anything much more than that.
-I have very weak triceps.
-So it does kind of affect everything that I do, but I am independent and able to live a pretty normal life to be honest.
-I do everything that I did before and a whole lot more, so I can’t complain.”
+“I’m kind of paralysed from the chest down, so it affects all four limbs.
+I have a little bit of movement in my thumbs but not really anything much more than that and I have very weak triceps.
+So it does affect everything that I do, but I am independent and able to live a pretty normal life to be honest.
+I do everything that I did before and a whole lot more, so I can’t complain.

-“You don’t want to be in hospital for six months, but through it we did sport every Wednesday.
+“When I was in hospital recovering for six months, I had the opportunity to try out some sports physio.
 And I was one to try everything.
-It was a chance to be able to not sit and do stretches on the physio bed, it was to actually do something fun.”
+It was a chance to be able to not just sit and do stretches on the physio bed - it was actually something fun to do.

-“Eventually I got in and within 10 seconds my face was beaming.
+“Eventually I got in to a wheelchair and within 10 seconds my face was beaming.
 I absolutely loved it, I fell in love with it there and then.
-I think that was the first moment that I realised that I could do something dangerous; I could do something exciting and I didn’t have to be wrapped up in cotton wool; I didn’t’ have to be protected all the time and I could do something aggressive and actually competitive.”
+I think that was the first moment I realised I could do something dangerous; I could do something exciting and I didn’t have to be wrapped up in cotton wool.
+I didn’t’ have to be protected all the time and I could do something aggressive and actually competitive.

 “I met a guy called Michael Kerr who plays for Great Britain and we started training every day.
-And I realised that I was enjoying the training more than actually the work I was doing.
+And I realised that I was enjoying the training more than the work I was doing.
 It was him that said to me “this could be your profession”.
-To cut a long story short, I got accepted on a Girls4Gold programme with UK Sport and British Athletics and they looked at a talent transfer to British Athletics for seating throwing and very quickly I sort of realised that this was something I was quite good at and within 18 months I was sort of competing at world level.”
+I got accepted on a Girls4Gold programme with UK Sport and British Athletics, and they looked at a talent transfer to British Athletics for seated throwing.
+Very quickly, I realised that this was something I was quite good at.
+Within 18 months I was competing at world level.